Helperbird/website/src/pages/help/features/how-to-change-the-text-alignment-on-any-website.md

 ---
 new: false
-footer: true
-header: true
 updated: false
 layout: templates/new/help/post-new.html
-title: How to Adjust Text Alignment with Helperbird
+title: How to Adjust Text Alignment on Websites
 description:
-  Learn how to adjust text alignment on web pages using Helperbird.
-This guide shows you how to easily set your preferred text alignment, whether it's left, center, right, or fully justified, for a more comfortable reading experience.
+  Learn how to adjust text alignment on web pages using Helperbird for a more comfortable reading experience.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, text alignment, align text, center text, justify text

-youtubeId: vwT8SAJfU3E
-cardTitle: Text Alignment
-featureDescription:
-  Learn how to adjust text alignment on web pages using Helperbird.
-This guide shows you how to easily set your preferred text alignment, whether it's left, center, right, or fully justified, for a more comfortable reading experience.
-date: 2022-04-02
+url: help/how-to-change-the-text-alignment-on-any-website/
+permalink: help/how-to-change-the-text-alignment-on-any-website/
+name: Helperbird Staff
 headerTags:
   [
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
+    { tag: 'step-2-go-to-reading-options', title: 'Step 2: Go to Reading Options' },
-    { tag: 'how-to-set-up-text-alignment', title: 'How to Set Up Text Alignment' }, { tag: 'alignment-options', title: 'Alignment Options' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'step-3-adjust-text-alignment', title: 'Step 3: Adjust Text Alignment' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
-url: help/how-to-change-the-text-alignment-on-any-website/
-permalink: help/how-to-change-the-text-alignment-on-any-website/
+img: assets/images2/uploads/add-a-heading.png
+date: 2022-04-02
+youtubeId: vwT8SAJfU3E
+cardTitle: Text Alignment
+featureDescription:
+  Learn how to adjust text alignment on web pages using Helperbird for a more comfortable reading experience.
+footer: true
+header: true
 ---

-Helperbird’s text alignment feature lets you customize how text is presented on your screen, allowing you to choose the layout that’s most comfortable for you.
+Adjusting text alignment helps you read more comfortably by choosing how text is positioned on the page—left, center, right, or justified.

-You can align text to the left, center, right, or fully justify it.
-Here’s how to set it up:

 ---

-## How to Set Up Text Alignment

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird icon in your browser's toolbar to open the extension.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find Text Alignment

-Use the search bar in the Helperbird menu to look for the **Text Alignment** feature.

-### 3. Turn On Text Alignment

-Toggle the 'Text Alignment' switch to **On** to view the alignment options.

-### 4. Choose Your Alignment

-With the options now visible, select your desired alignment: **left**, **center**, **right**, or **justify**.

-### 5. See the Change

-Watch as the text on the page adjusts to your chosen alignment in real-time.

 ---

-## Alignment Options
+## Step 2: Go to Reading Options

-- Left
-- Center
-- Right
-- Justify
-- Unjustify
+In the list of tools, find **Reading Options** and click the open icon next to it.

 ---

+## Step 3: Adjust Text Alignment

+In the Reading Options panel:
+1. Go to the **Text** tab.
+2. Toggle **Text Align** **on**.
+3. Choose your preferred alignment: **Left**, **Center**, **Right**, or **Justify**.
+4. The text will immediately align according to your selection.

+**Tip:** Left alignment is easiest for most readers, while justified text creates clean edges on both sides.

+---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-Ran into a snag while getting started?
-No worries at all!
-Just reach out to our friendly [Helperbird support team](/support/), and we'll help you smooth things out in no time.
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.